 In doing this, they actually promote dependence for women (and men).
 In their effort to reduce the importance of the family unit (which, perhaps they view as oppressive to women), they've only replaced dependence on a husband or father with dependence on Uncle Sam.
 That doesn't offer women a lot of hope for controlling their own destiny.

 That's why, at IWF, we constantly offer public policy solutions that put women - as individuals - in the driver's seat of their lives.
 Who should decide what kind of compensation you get at work?
 You should.
 Who should decide what kind of health insurance you buy?
 You should.
 Who should decide where your kids go to school?
 You should.
 Who should decide how you run your new start-up business?
 You should.

 We even feature a series of "modern feminists" in the U.S. who support true equality and independence for women - including independence from government.

 The truth is, women hold a valuable, honored place in American society.
 That's why we have some cultural traditions like allowing women first off the elevator and opening doors for women.
 I don't see these things as infantilizing; I see them as an expression of respect and honor.
-And anecdotal evidence from our Valentine's Day video would suggest college students long for a more chilvarous, more serious culture around dating.

 At IWF, we simply want each woman to have the freedom to pursue happiness as she sees fit.
-We know questions about work, family, dating, traditions, religion, sex, and politics are going to inspires a myriad of different responses from the beautifully diverse American population.
+We know questions about work, family, dating, traditions, religion, sex, and politics are going to inspire a myriad of different responses from the beautifully diverse American population.
 We celebrate these differences and advocate simply that the government get out of our way.

 True feminists should focus their energies on protecting the basic rights to life and liberty for women in the U.S. and abroad.